PHYS 1P22/92: Introductory Physics II

 Chapters 30-34 will not be covered in this course, but students are strongly encouraged to read them for general knowledge, and discuss them with other students and with the professor on Teams.

-Weekly progress ^
+Weekly progress & quiz/exam material ^

-If a section is listed here, then the entire section will be covered in that week's quiz and in the final exam.
+If a textbook section is listed here, then the entire section will be covered in that week's quiz and in the final exam.
 This includes any parts of that section that may have been omitted or skimmed during the lectures due to lack of time.
 Students are expected to study any omitted parts on their own, and encouraged to ask questions on Teams or during the next lecture if anything is unclear.
 Conversely, any chapter or section not listed here will not be covered in the quizzes or final exam.

 Homework assignments ^